Skip to main content

 Treatment for swimming pool injuries can be extensive.
 It often involves life-changing therapies and rehabilitation.
 Near-drowning accidents or non-fatal drownings can be common causes of brain damage and other forms of disability.
 These injuries can involve significant medical expenses for long-term treatment.

-Because the colon, intestines, rectum, and GI tract are often damaged in certain pool injuries, extended treatment is needed.
+Because pool injuries often damage the colon, intestines, rectum, and GI tract, extended treatment is usually necessary.
 Victims of swimming pool disembowelment and evisceration may need a colostomy.
 This allows the removal of human waste from their body via a bag attached to the abdomen.
 Disembowelment victims may also have to be fed intravenously.
 They may be more susceptible to infection and have their movement severely restricted.

 In addition to physical damages, the mental and emotional damage suffered by victims of life-changing swimming pool injuries can be severe.
 Similarly, TBI victims will require a lifetime of chronic care, together with extensive rehabilitation.
 They may need the use of expensive assistive technologies, including augmentative and alternative communication devices.